11 Prebiotic Foods and Supplements for a Healthier Gut

 - 20-40% soluble fiber

 Both soluble and insoluble fibers play an important role in digestion and overall health.
 Apart from increasing the good bacteria in the gut, studies show that flaxseed can help regulate cholesterol and bowel movements.

 Tip: You can easily add flaxseed to your cereal, dressings, yogurt, and baked goods!

 11. Prebiotics Supplements

 It might be difficult to get a regular dose of prebiotics from natural food sources on a daily basis.
 An easy way to do this is by including prebiotics supplements in your diet to help maximize the good bacteria in your gut and create the optimal probiotic environment.
 Choose a prebiotics supplement which includes digestive enzymes as they help enhance and accelerate the fibers' prebiotic effects.
 But before you begin taking any new supplements, it's best to consult your doctor first.
 More so if you're currently undergoing treatment for a medical condition.

-Tip: Once you have your doctor's approval, take your prebiotics supplement along with your probiotics supplement.
-It's best to take it first thing in the morning before your first meal.
+Tip: Once you have your doctor's approval, take your prebiotic supplements or prebiotic powder along with your probiotics supplement.
+Just like refill prescriptions, there is a best time to take your supplements.
+It's typically best to take it first thing in the morning before your first meal.